 Abstract

-Introduction: Prednisolone is a glucocorticoid drug that used in treatment of immune-mediated inflammatory disturbances including rheumatoid arthritis and lupus erythematosus.
-However, there is report on the short-term effect of glucocorticoids on implant osseointegration.
-The aim of the current study was to evaluate the short-term effect of prednisolone on the osseointegration process in a canine model
+Introduction: Prednisolone is a glucocorticoid used for treatment of immune-mediated inflammatory disorders such as rheumatoid arthritis and lupus erythematosus.
+There is no consensus regarding the effect of short-term steroid use on implant osseointegration.
+The aim of the current study was to evaluate the short-term effect of prednisolone on the osseointegration process in a canine model.

-Materials and Methods: The 2nd, 3rd, and 4th mandibular premolar teeth (bilateral) of 8 mature dogs were extracted under general anesthesia.
-After 3 months of healing, 6 implants were inserted at the mandible of each dog.
-Dogs were randomly allocated into study (receiving 4 mg/day prednisolone for 4 weeks followed by 2 mg/day for further 4 weeks) and control group.
-In 4 dogs (2 in each group) the reverse torque and BIC of the implants were evaluated at the 1st postoperative week and the remained dogs at 4th week.
-Data were analyzed with two-way ANOVA test with 95% confidence interval.
+Materials and Methods: The 2nd, 3rd, and 4th mandibular premolar teeth (bilaterally) of 8 mature dogs were extracted under general anesthesia.
+After 3 months of healing, the dogs were allocated into study(receiving 4 mg/day prednisolone for 4 weeks followed by 2 mg/day for another 4 weeks) and control groups.
+Six implants (bone level) were inserted at the mandible of each dog.
+In 4 dogs (2 in each group), the reverse torque and the bone-implant contact (BIC) of the implants were evaluated at 1 week post-operatively and in the remaining dogs at 4 weeks.
+Data were analyzed using two-way ANOVA with 95% confidence interval.

-Results: The reverse torque of all implants was at the highest value.
-The microscopic evaluation revealed that the BIC was significantly higher in control group in comparison to prednisolone group (P-value < 0.05).
-In addition, the BIC of both groups was significantly increased at the 4th week when compared with the 1st week (P-value < 0.05).
-The newly formed bones around implants at 1st and 4th week were wowen and lamellar, respectively.
+Results: The reverse torque of all implants at 1 and 4 weeks pos-operatively was at the highest value of implant ratchet (Dental implant kit, DENTIS implant company, Seongseoseo-ro, Dalseo-gu, Daegu, Korea (Woram-dong)).
+The microscopic evaluation revealed that the BIC was significantly higher in controls in comparison to the prednisolone group (P-value < 0.05).
+In addition, the BIC of both groups significantly increased at 4 weeks when compared to the value at 1 week (P-value < 0.05).
+The newly formed bone around implants at 1 and 4 weeks pos-operatively was woven and lamellar, respectively.

-Conclusion: Prednisolone has the potential to violate the osseointegration process.
+Conclusion: Prednisolone has the potential to disrupt the osseointegration process.

+Key words: Dental implants, Steroids, Bone, Osseointegration

 Introduction

-Branemark introduced the concept of osseointegration for the first time in 1969 (1). means direct bone The dental implant surface Based on the literature, the osseointegration process is defined as a cicatrical event leading to bone formation at the surface of the inserted implant.
-The outcome the osseointegration process is the fixation of implant to alveolar bone via newly formed bone (2).).
+Branemark introduced the concept of osseointegration for the first time in 1969 (1).
+Osseointegration means a direct structural and functional bone-to-metal interface without interposition of non-bone tissue.
+The bone could become so fused with the titanium oxide layer of the dental implant surface that the two could not be separated without fracture.
+Based on the literature, osseointegration is defined as a cicatricial event leading to bone formation at the surface of the inserted implants.
+The outcome of osseointegration is the fixation of the implant to the alveolar bone via the newly formed bone (2).

-While osseointegration process involves bone formation, it is dependent on the turnover and remodeling of alveolar bone.
-As a result, various factors have the potential to affect the osseointegration process among which implant characteristics, surface properties, primary stability, loading condition, and intake of systemic medications during osseointegration process could be mentioned (3-5).
+While the osseointegration process involves bone formation, it is dependent on the turnover and remodeling of alveolar bone.
+As a result, various factors have the potential to affect the osseointegration process; among which, implant characteristics, surface properties, primary stability, loading condition, and intake of systemic medications during osseointegration process could be mentioned (3-5).

 Among systemic medications, non-steroid anti-inflammatory drugs (NSAIDs) especially COX-2 inhibitors, Cyclosporine A, and immunosuppressive drugs may interfere with the osseointegration process.
-In addition, it has been reported that long-term intake of Glucocorticoids has adverse effect on the osseointegration and the success rate of dental implants (6, 7).
+In addition, it has been reported that long-term intake of glucocorticoids has adverse effects on the osseointegration and the success rate of dental implants (6, 7).

-The evidence regarding short-term effect of glucocorticoids on osseointegration process is limited; Carvas et al (8) observed that administration of methylprednisolone led to significant reduction of BIC in a rabbit model after 12 weeks.
-As glucocorticoids have anti-inflammatory properties in short-term administration, there exists a possibility that it would interfere with the osseintegration process (9).
-Hence, the aim of the current study was to evaluate the effect of Prednisolone on the osseointegration process in a canine model.
-The null hypothesis of the study was that there were no significant differences in the study and control groups regarding the osseointegration process.
+The evidence on the effect of short-term glucocorticoid therapy on osseointegration is limited; Carvas et al (8) observed that administration of methylprednisolone led to significant reduction of BIC in a rabbit model after 12 weeks.
+As glucocorticoids have anti-inflammatory properties in short-term administration, there exists a possibility that it would interfere with the osseointegration process (9).
+Hence, the aim of the current study was to evaluate the effect of prednisolone on the osseointegration process in a canine model.
+The null hypothesis of the study was that there would be no significant differences in osseointegration in the study and control groups.